 The solver has implementations of the scheme up to order thirteen.
 In the present work the currently maximal available accuracy is used.
-By going seven steps of $ \Delta_x $ forward and six steps backward in the forward biased differentiation and vice versa in the backward biased case, the unbalance is kept very small.
+By going seven steps of $ \Delta_x $ forward and six steps backward in the forward-biased differentiation and vice versa in the backward-biased case, the unbalance is kept very small.
 The components of the low-bias stencils up to order thirteen are listed in \ref{app:stencils}.